innatelogic/logicsponge-processmining/README.md

 - `BasicMiner` wraps a single algorithm (e.g., an n-gram) to produce a predictor model.
 - `SoftVoting` (and other ensemble methods) takes a list of models and produces a new model that applies soft voting.

 Instances of these classes are ready for batch learning.
-To use them in streaming mode, wrap them with `StreamingActionPredictor`.
+To use them in streaming mode, wrap them with `StreamingActivityPredictor`.
 Below, we define two models:
 - The first is a 6-gram (look-back window size of 5).
 - The second combines several algorithms using soft voting.